fzhangcode/rvd/results/2014-06-18_apply_rvd27_to_elisa_data/Notebook.md

 ----------------
 Please refer to the lab meeting slides from Elisa Lai H.Wong under `\freeze\variomics`.

+###PCR mutagenesis used to generate the yeast variomics pools

+According to the Huang's paper in 2008, which describes the method of how the yeast variomics libraries were made, the PCR mutagenesis technique was based on the Ex Taq polymerase (please see attached supplementary table 1 for details on the conditions/recipe used in the PCR).
+This method is based on an old protocol published in Technique by Leung, DW, Chen, E, Goeddel, DV (1989) known as "A method for random mutagenesis of a defined DNA segment using a modified polymerase chain reaction".
+I cannot confirm whether the error rate has been estimated for this Ex Taq polymerase in Pan's work but after digging in the literature, the error rate of Ex Taq Polymerase seems to be about 8.7 x 10-6.

+The supplementary infomation can be found in `\freeze\variomics\nmeth.1173-S1.pdf`

+### Is using different set of primers to prepare the DFR1 amplicon useful/problematic from the analysis point of view?

 Materials and Equipment
 ------------------------------
 Reference fasta file was download from [here ](http://hgdownload-test.cse.ucsc.edu/goldenPath/sacCer2/chromosomes/ ).
 After decompression, file `chrXV.fa` was used as reference file.